Pay Luxembourg 250 million euros in tax, EU orders Amazon

 In 2016, Amazon made a US$2.4 billion profit on global revenues of US$136 billion.

-European Commission President Jean-Claude Juncker was prime minister of Luxembourg for almost two decades until 2013 and has been criticized for his role in enabling the many tax deals which are now being unraveled.
+European Commission President Jean-Claude Juncker was prime minister of Luxembourg for almost two decades until 2013 and has been criticised for his role in enabling the many tax deals which are now being unravelled.
 He denies doing anything wrong and says the Commission is committed to ensuring fair taxation.

 In 2014, Luxembourg made international headlines in the wake of the publication of "LuxLeaks", documents which showed how large accounting firms helped multinational companies channel proceeds through the country while paying little to no tax.